RECA Benefits Explained

 Does RECA cover healthcare costs?

-RECA by itself provides lump sum compensation and does not cover healthcare costs.
+No. RECA provides lump-sum compensation and does not cover healthcare costs by itself.

-Uranium miners, millers, ore transporters, core drillers and remediation workers who are approved for RECA compensation can expect the following based on covered conditions:
+Uranium miners, millers, ore transporters, core drillers, and remediation workers who are approved for RECA compensation can expect the following amounts depending on approved conditions.

-• For a total of up to $400,000 possible tax-free compensation depending on approved conditions.
+Total potential is up to $400,000 tax-free compensation (depending on approved conditions)

 RECA claimants may qualify for free medical screenings through RESEP (Radiation Exposure Screening and Education Program) clinics located in Arizona, Colorado, New Mexico, Nevada, and Utah which can help in getting RECA claims approved.